 Update any relevant contact information of the guest author.
 You can leave this blank for now and have the guest author log in and update this information once they have access to their account.

 - Add a short biography in the new user’s profile.
 We suggest adding a sentence that identifies this person as a guest author, like in the example below.
-In the Airy theme, this bio will show up next to the author’s name in the blog post.
+In the Airy and Scholar themes, this bio will show up next to the author’s name in the blog post.

 - Website admins cannot upload a photo for another user.
 The guest author can upload a profile picture themselves through Gravatar once they log in to their new user account.